-The overseas career sounds like an adventure to many people.
+An overseas career sounds like an adventure to many people.
 However, work in Norway needs more than just the obvious Norway CV with Norway cover letter writing and translation.
 Because you will be passing the Norway job interview it requires methodical preparation.
 You will face issues that probably did not even cross your mind when you become interested in jobs in Norway.

 Do not underestimate the influence a Norway CV can have on your adventure!
-For instance, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.
+For instance, you will experience the different immigration rules and practices, job application procedures, selection trends and management culture.

 A CV is similar to a resume in that it provides more details about one’s professional qualifications, experience and education.
 However, the term "Curriculum Vitae" most often called CV, typically carries a different meaning depending on whether one distributes the CV within the US, Canada or internationally (external to the US or Canada) or is seeking a faculty, academic, research, clinical or scientific position.

 You can turn your current resume into a CV.
 A CV is similar to a resume in that it outlines your professional qualifications and history, but it does so with more detail by adding to the resume the detailed descriptions of your educational and/or professional experiences and personal information that may include nationality, date of birth, marital status, etc.